metaeducation/ren-c/src/include/structs/README.md

 gathered header file, %tmp-internals.h.
 Mechanically this allows anything that has to have its definition complete to be fully defined to be used by value in the interface.
-That's not usually strictly necessary--because most things are taken as pointers not by value, and would only need a stub forward declared.
+That's not usually strictly necessary--because most things are taken as pointers not by value, and so only need a forward declaration.
 But when building as C++ in the debug build, some definitions become "smart pointers" which need full class definitions to be used in an interface.